+Figure 65: Code to visualize Scatter plot of Actual vs Predicted variable in Random Forest Model

 2.9 Methodology

-The methodology adopted for the development of the "Traffic Congestion Reduction and Management System" entails a comprehensive and iterative approach that encompasses data collection, preprocessing, exploratory data analysis (EDA), feature engineering, model development, evaluation, and user engagement strategies.
+The methodology adopted for the development of the "Traffic Congestion Reduction and Management System" includes various processes such as data collection, preprocessing, exploratory data analysis (EDA), feature engineering, model development, evaluation, and user engagement strategies.
 This section provides a detailed breakdown of each phase:

 1. Data Collection and Preprocessing: